-In this course, students will discuss the components of data transfer and transmission.
-They will differentiate between various communication protocols.
+In this course, students will discuss the components of data transfer and transmission. differentiate between Thev will various communication protocols.
 They will explain the physical and wireless methods used in data communication.
 They will discuss communication standards and models.
 In addition, they will also establish safety rules to improve the quality of communication.
 (Pre-requisite: INTE 2440L, ITTE 1031L, PROG 2370L)